The Toolbox for Molecular Dynamics

-- Run molecular dynamics: Prepare, build, run and analyze simulations trough its integration with ACEMD.
+- Run molecular dynamics: Prepare, build, run and analyze simulations through its integration with ACEMD.

 While forcefield parameters are readily available for proteins, parameters for small molecules must be computed.
 Parameterize is Acellera’s force field parameterization tool, which works in 4 easy steps:

-- Input your molecule as .mol2 or .sdf file
+- Input your molecule as a .mol2 or .sdf file.

 - Choose between forcefields.

 - Choose between quantum, machine-learning or heuristic-based rules to compute parameters.

 - Done!
 Get your results in the form of a .frcmod file.

 The framework for differentiable chemistry and biology